16 best games like Animal Crossing to play in 2023: Nintendo Switch, PC, PlayStation & Xbox

 The resemblance doesn't stop there though.
 You spend your time in Hokko Life progressively expanding and renovating the town of Hokko.
 You'll have full creative freedom in Hokko Life as you customise buildings, furniture, and clothing to your liking.
 Hokko Life and Animal Crossing residents share the same hobbies too, as you can fish, hunt bugs, and craft across both titles.

-One could argue that Hokko Life is even more casual than Animal Crossing because Hokko Life isn't based on real-time.
+I'd even argue that Hokko Life is more casual than Animal Crossing because Hokko Life isn't based on real-time.
 You won't find cockroaches scurrying across your floors and angry neighbours in the streets if you neglect to play the game for a month or two.
-The cute and cosy Hokko Life will induce that Animal Crossing feeling in an instant.
+The cute and cosy Hokko Life will induce that Animal Crossing feeling in an instant with even less stress.

 Click to enlarge